-After issue of orders, the delinquent approached the Chief Executive of NTC and requested for mercy.
-The Chief Executive was not in favour of changing the order of transfer.
-He however referred the matter to the Manager of the Human Resources Division for proper disposal.
+Before issue of orders, Mr. Madhavan approached the Chief Executive of NTC and requested for mercy.
+He was not in favour of changing the order of transfer.
+He, however referred the matter to the Manager of the Human Resources Division for proper disposal.